Joint Provostial and Human Resources Guideline on Face Masks

 - Children under the age of two

-- If they have a medical condition including a physical condition, mental health condition, or other health concern that makes it difficult to wear a face mask, including a medical condition that makes it difficult to breathe, or to put on and remove a face mask without assistance, or someone who is unconscious or incapacitated
+- If they have a physical health condition, mental health condition, or other health concerns that make it difficult to wear a face mask, including a medical condition that makes it difficult to breathe or to put on and remove a face mask without assistance, or someone who is unconscious or incapacitated

-- Where the ability to see the mouth is required for communication, if they are persons with hearing loss and/or deafness or if they are the person communicating with a person with hearing loss and/or deafness, provided measures are in place to protect health and safety
+- When the ability to see the mouth is required for communication, such as persons with hearing loss or deafness, or if communicating with a person with hearing loss or deafness, provided measures are in place to protect health and safety

 Members of the community should not ask colleagues, students, or others at the University for supporting documentation or other proof regarding exemptions or accommodations under the Policy or this Guideline.
 In specific circumstances where individual health and safety is at risk, an individual who is unable to wear a face mask due to one of the reasons above may be asked by a manager or academic administrator to provide supporting documentation to the University through the appropriate office on a confidential basis.
-For example, employees, including faculty members, may be asked to provide documentation to Health & Well-being Services & Programs, or students may be asked to register with Accessibility Services.
+For example, employees, including faculty members, should provide documentation to Health & Well-being Services & Programs, or students should register with Accessibility Services.

 Education and Enforcement

-The University will focus on educating members of the community about the Policy and this Guideline, including the benefits of face masks with regard to community transmission of COVID-19, as well as the importance of accommodation and personal privacy regarding medical or other conditions.
+The University will focus on educating members of the community about the Policy and this Guideline, including about the benefits of face masks regarding community transmission of COVID-19, as well as the importance of accommodation and personal privacy regarding medical or other conditions.

 Enforcement measures will focus primarily on an educational approach and will depend on the individual’s relationship with the University, the nature of an incident, the place in which it occurred, and the impact on others in that place.
-Additional training will be provided to Campus Safety Services on all three campuses on expectations with regard to enforcement and engaging with community members not wearing a mask while at the University of Toronto.
+Additional training will be provided to Campus Safety Services on all three campuses about expectations regarding enforcement and engaging with community members not wearing a mask while at the University of Toronto.

 - University of Toronto Policy on Face Masks